IllinoisLegalAidOnline/website-docs/docs/source/next_steps_tracking.rst

 ================================
-Next Steps Message Logging
+Next Steps Tracking System
 ================================

-We log each message sent.
+Each subscriber is stored with a unique id.
+Each message sent and received is also logged.